8BallTV/8balltv.github.io/Readme.md

-# 8BallTV Frontend
+# 8balltv.github.io
-Welcome to the 8BallTV frontend repository.
-The frontend contains a client-side, JavaScript approach to finding and playing the scheduled 8BallTV video at the correct playback time.
+Welcome to the 8balltv.github.io repository.
+The repo contains a client-side, JavaScript approach to finding and playing the scheduled 8BallTV video at the correct playback time.